-- (f) ANNUAL REPORT ON STRATEGIC PLAN.-For fiscal year 2009 and each fiscal year thereafter, the Coordinator shall submit to Congress, at the same time as the submission of the budget for that fiscal year under title 31, United States Code, a report on the strategy and policies developed pursuant to subsection (c)(2), together with any recommendations of the Coordinator for legislative changes that the Coordinator considers appropriate with respect to such strategy and policies and their implementation or the Office of the Coordinator. - (g) Participation in National Security Council and Homeland Security Council.-Section 101 of the National Security Act of 1947 (50 U.S.C.
-402) is amended-
+(f) Annual Report on Strategic Plan.-For fiscal year 2009 and each fiscal year thereafter, the Coordinator shall submit to Congress, at the same time as the submission of the budget for that fiscal year under title 31, United States Code, a report on the strategy and policies developed pursuant to subsection (c)(2), together with any recommendations of the Coordinator for legislative changes that the Coordinator considers appropriate with respect to such strategy and policies and their implementation or the Office of the Coordinator.

-(1) by redesignating the last subsection (added as "(i)" by section 301 of Public Law 105-292) as subsection (k); and (2) by adding at the end the following:
+- (g) Participation in National Security Council and Home-Land Security Council.-Section 101 of the National Security Act of 1947 (50 U.S.C.
+402) is amended- - (1) by redesignating the last subsection (added as "(i)" by section 301 of Public Law 105-292) as subsection (k); and

-"(1) Participation of Coordinator for the Prevention of Weapons of Mass Destruction Proliferation and Terrorism.- The United States Coordinator for the Prevention of Weapons of Mass Destruction Proliferation and Terrorism (or, in the Coordinator's absence, the Deputy United States Coordinator) may, in the performance of the Coordinator's duty as principal advisor to the President on all matters relating to the prevention of weapons of mass destruction proliferation and terrorism, and, subject to the direction of the President, attend and participate in meetings of the National Security Council and the Homeland Security Council."
+"(l) Participation of Coordinator for the Prevention of Weapons of Mass Destruction Proliferation and Terrorism (or, in the Coordinator's absence, the Deputy United States Coordinator) may, in the performance of the Coordinator's duty as principal advisor to the President on all matters relating to the prevention of weapons of mass destruction proliferation and terrorism, and, subject to the direction of the President, attend and participate in meetings of the National Security Council and the Homeland Security Council."

 SEC.
 1842.
-SENSE OF CONGRESS ON UNITED STATES-RUSSIA COOPERATION AND COORDINATION ON THE PREVENTION OF WEAPONS OF MASS DESTRUCTION PROLIFERATION AND TERRORISM.
+SENSE OF CONGRESS ON UNITED STATES-RUSSIA CO-OPERATION AND COORDINATION ON THE PREVENTION OF WEAPONS OF MASS DESTRUCTION PROLIFERATION AND TERRORISM.